The Town of Foxfield does not require contractor licensing.

 The Town employs contractors to provide building inspections (SAFEbuilt), zoning review (SAFEbuilt Studio) and engineering services (SEH).
-Their contact information is available on the Town's website under "Departments."
-Add link
+Their contact information is available on the Town's website under Town Staff.

 Note: This is not intended to be a complete list nor is it intended to cover all types of projects or conditions.
-Depending upon the scope of the project, a permit application can be submitted online via email to the addresses on the Town's website.
-Add link If the project is large enough, plans can be mailed to the department(s) doing the review.
-For one-stop permits that do not require review (i.e., reroofs, furnaces, lawn sprinklers), email an application to SAFEbuilt at the address on the site.
+Depending upon the scope of the project, a permit application can be submitted online via email to the Town Clerk at firstname.lastname@example.org.
+If the project is very large, plans can be mailed to the department(s) doing the review.
+For one-stop permits that do not require review (i.e., reroofs, furnaces, lawn sprinklers), email an application to the Town Clerk.
 List of one-stop projects and plan review projects is below.